anilyaris/TextureProject/README.md

 Planned features for upcoming versions:
 * A GUI for the application that supports bulk recoloring of multiple textures
 * Option to preview the texture on its corresponding model.
-* Generating the map file by some specific algortihm rather than having the user make it themselves by hand.
+* ~~Generating the map file by some specific algortihm rather than having the user make it themselves by hand.~~ Implemented by k-means clustering, accuracy is still weak compared to inputting a map file.
 * PNG compression for writing the output file.

 ---